Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/editing/edges.rst

           Bridge Result.

-Example of bridge tool between edge loops with different numbers of vertices.
+Example of the Bridge tool between edge loops with different numbers of vertices.

 .. list-table::